Melilot: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Melilot exerts notable effects on the vascular system, particularly due to its myotropic properties that actively stimulate the lymph and venous system.
-Coumarins, active compounds of melilot, improve vessel tone by increasing the rate and strength of lymphatic contractions, while reducing capillary permeability.
+Melilot has notable effects on the vascular system, particularly due to its myotropic properties that actively stimulate the lymphatic and venous systems.
+The coumarins, active compounds in melilot, improve vessel tone by increasing the rate and force of lymphatic contractions while reducing capillary permeability.
 This action promotes better tissue oxygenation through a significant improvement in microcirculation.
-These combined effects contribute to better management of lymphedemas and a general increase in lymphatic vascular activity.
+These combined effects contribute to improved management of lymphedemas and to an overall increase in lymphatic vascular activity.

 Usages associés